o11y-weekly/o11y-weekly.github.io/2023-11-30_What_is_OpenTelemetry/README.md

 The rust version is less magic and such integration offers a better control over performance overhead of the instrumentation.

 ### Alternatives
 An alternative of instrumented code can be using external distributed tracing to decorate legacy app by using a proxy.
-[Envoy](https://www.envoyproxy.io/docs/envoy/latest/start/sandboxes/opentelemetry) can be use to support opentelemetry widely on a huge legacy to offer the distruted tracing between application without having deep details.
+[Envoy](https://www.envoyproxy.io/docs/envoy/latest/start/sandboxes/opentelemetry) can be used to support opentelemetry widely on a huge legacy to offer the distruted tracing between application without having deep details.
 It can be a good start to have the global picture to find out which service is the less effective first without too much integration effort.

 ## Exporters
 Reference: https://opentelemetry.io/docs/concepts/components/#exporters